Michael Edward Nogay

 Mr. Nogay has also argued and/or been on brief in several case before the West Virginia Supreme Court of Appeals; see, e.g., State ex rel.
 Longanacre v.
 Crabtree, 177 W. Va.
 132, 350 S.E.2d 760 (1986); Lyons v.
 Lyons, 179 W. Va.
 712, 715, 371 S.E.2d 640, 643 (1988); Harris v.
 Adkins, 189 W. Va.
 465, 432 S.E.2d 549 (1993); Mayo v.
 W. Virginia Secondary Sch.
 Activities Comm’n, 223 W. Va.
 88, 672 S.E.2d 224 (2008); Kokochak v.
 W. Virginia State Lottery Comm’n, 225 W. Va.
 614, 695 S.E.2d 185 (2010).; State ex rel.
 WVSSAC v.
 Webster, 228 W.Va.
 75, 717 S.E.2d 859 (2011).

 On November 13, 2014, Mr. Nogay won yet another jury verdict acquittal in a felony assault (F-2) criminal trial in St. Clairsville, Belmont County, Ohio.
-He has also tried a first degree murder case in Brooke County and a federal use of force case in federal court in Wheeling.
+He has also tried a first-degree murder case in Brooke County and a federal use of force case in federal court in Wheeling.

-Mike was also appointed by the West Virginia Supreme Court of Appeals as a special hearing examiner in several discrimination cases before the West Virginia Human Rights Commission and issued the underlying decisions in cases such as Kerns v Bucklew, 357 S.E.
+Mike was appointed by the West Virginia Supreme Court of Appeals as a special hearing examiner in several discrimination cases before the West Virginia Human Rights Commission and issued the underlying decisions in cases such as Kerns v Bucklew, 357 S.E.
 2d 750 (W.Va.
 1987) (abrogating state immunity in employment discrimination cases) and Chico Dairy Co. v.
 HRC, 382 S.E.
 2d 75 (W.Va.
 1989) (perceived handicap).

 Mr. Nogay has successfully tried major criminal cases in both federal and state courts and has won acquittals in cases ranging from counterfeiting to vehicular homicide to drug conspiracy, as well as obtaining a felony murder conviction in Wheeling, WV while serving as a special prosecutor

-Attorney Mike Nogay and his law firm filed suit on behalf of 73 local residents against 8 defendants for personal injury, property damage and declaratory relief as a result of the use of explosives in the demolition of the former Weirton Steel BOP plant that caused a cloud of noxious airborne particles to settle on the homes and residents in the Weir Avenue area.
+Attorney Mike Nogay and his law firm filed suit on behalf of 106 local residents against 8 defendants for personal injuries, property damage and declaratory relief as a result of the use of explosives in the demolition of the former Weirton Steel BOP plant that caused a cloud of noxious airborne particles to settle on the homes and residents in the Weir Avenue area.
 The lawsuit seeks both compensatory and punitive damages.
 Link: https://wtov9.com/news/local/lawsuit-filed-on-behalf-of-weirton-residents-after-bop-demolition

 Mr. Nogay was honored to have been appointed by West Virginia Gov. Gaston Caperton to the West Virginia State Ethics Commission and served as its first secretary.
 He has also served as an elected member of the Hancock County Board of Education.